MaviccPRP/ger_ner_evals/README.md

 GermaNER and the Stanford NER tool use the IOB format (<a href="https://en.wikipedia.org/wiki/Inside_Outside_Beginning">link</a>)
 Just the LSTM NER tool by default uses an advanced IOB format, the IOBES.
 Here single (S) named entities and the last token (E) of a named entity are separately recognized .
 For the sake of somplicity we trained this tool with the simpler IOB format.
 The Freme NER tool uses neither IOB nor IOBES.

-Freme NER uses a normal text file as an input and returns a turtle nif file as output.
-As Freme uses a custom tokenizer, which makes it very challenging, to align the output to our test corpora.
-Alternatively Freme accepts turtle as input, but conversion finally had been more efficient via plain text input.
-After feeding the Freme tool with the EUROPARL corpus we converted the output into CoNLL style format.
-Due to the much larger test corpora from CoNLL and GermEval, we do not test them with Freme.

-The german model of spaCy uses a subset of the named entities defined in the OntoNotes 5 corpus (OntoNotes Release 5.0 2012).
-To fit the tool with the named entity classes used by Stanford, LSTM, GermaNER and Freme, we trained a new model, based on our four named entity classes.

 ### Experiments
 ++++++++++++++moved from data